Tattletales

-Tattletales is an American game show produced by Goodson-Todman Productions in association with Fremantle.
+Tattletales is an American game show produced by Goodson-Todman Productions.
 The program had two runs on the CBS daytime schedule between February 1974 and June 1984.
 It was hosted by Bert Convy, with several announcers including Jack Clark, Gene Wood, Johnny Olson and John Harlan providing the voiceover at various times.
 Wood was the primary announcer during the show's first run, and Olson was announcing during the 1980s.

-The show's premise involved questions asked about celebrity couples' personal lives and was based on He Said, She Said, a syndicated Goodson-Todman show hosted by Joe Garagiola that aired during the 1969–70 season which in itself was based on an unsold pilot called It Had to Be You hosted by Ed McMahon which featured four civilian couples instead of celebrity couples in 1966.
+The show's premise involved questions asked about celebrity couples' personal lives and was based on He Said, She Said, a syndicated Goodson-Todman show hosted by Joe Garagiola that aired during the 1969–70 season, which in itself was based on an unsold 1966 pilot called It Had to Be You that was hosted by Ed McMahon, which featured four regular couples who were not celebrities.

 Host

 Bert Convy was awarded a Daytime Emmy Award for hosting the show in 1977.
 Convy and his wife, Anne, occasionally played the game during the 1970s run, most often during weeks in which the panel was made up entirely of other game show hosts and their spouses.
 Among the hosts who filled in for Convy during these episodes were Gene Rayburn, Bob Barker, Bobby Van, Jack Narz and Richard Dawson.
-All five hosts also participated in playing the game along with other hosts such as Allen Ludden, Bill Cullen and Chuck Woolery.
+All five hosts also participated in playing the game along with other hosts such as Allen Ludden, Monty Hall, Bill Cullen and Chuck Woolery.

-Gameplay
+Game play

 The show changed its format after its first four months on the air.
-The second format remained for the rest of the show's run, including its later versions.
+The second format remained for the rest of the show's run, including its latter versions.

 Production for Tattletales was set up at Hollywood's Television City in either Stages 31, 41, 43.
 In both formats, the show's set consisted of two parts.
 One was a desk behind which three players could sit.
-The other was a small seating area in the rear left corner of the stage, which was used to keep the players not in the game isolated; a sliding wall covered the seating area during gameplay and each player had a set of headphones to block out any noise from the other side of the wall.
+The other was a small seating area in the upstage right corner of the stage, which was used to keep the players not in the game isolated; a sliding wall covered the seating area during game play and each player had a set of headphones to block out any noise from the other side of the wall.
 Usually, the game began with the husbands isolated and the wives onstage.
 When needed, the offstage players would appear on monitors in front of their spouses.

-The studio audience was divided into three color-codes sections: red, yellow (which Convy jokingly nicknamed the "banana section"), and blue, each section of 100 members rooting for one celebrity couple.
+The studio audience was divided into three color-coded sections: red, yellow (which Convy jokingly nicknamed the "banana section"), and blue, each section of 100 members rooting for one celebrity couple.
 Audience members in each section divided the money their respective couples won.
 The couple with the most money at the end of the show won the game, earning their section a $1,000 bonus.
-In the event of a tie, those sections split the $1,000 bonus.
+In the event of a tie, the winning sections divided the $1,000 bonus.
 A member of the winning section was also randomly drawn to win additional prizes.
 Audience members received their winnings in checks distributed as they left the studio.